Music of Omaha: Country

 In 1973, while working as a creative director for Bozell & Jacobs, an Omaha, Nebraska advertising agency, William Dale Fries, Jr. created a Clio Award-winning (1974) television advertising campaign advertising Old Home Bread for the Metz Baking Company using a pseudonym C. W. McCall.
 Fries wrote the lyrics and sang while Chip Davis wrote the music.
 As McCall, this led to a career for Fries as a truck-themed outlaw country musician.
 Many of his songs tended to be humorous or amusing, some also had serious commentary rooted in environmental conservation & protection issues of their day.
 McCall is best known for the 1976 No. 1 hit song "Convoy", which came at the peak of the CB fad in the United States and spent six weeks at number one on the country charts and one week at number one on the pop charts.
 The record was one of the fastest-selling in record industry history, won the Country Music "Artist of the Year" and "Writers of the Year" awards for its creators, and inspired a feature film starring Kris Kristofferson.

 Omaha also has a number of current country, country western and modern country artists, including lead singer Jolie Edwards of Jolie & the Wanted.

 Jazz and funk

 Omaha has a thriving jazz, funk, and jam-rock scene that would be considered the current underground movement in the area.
-Bands like The 9's, Polydypsia, Artillery Funk, Video Ranger, Satchel Grande, Lucas Kellison and Assembled Soul, Sarah Benck and the Robbers, Funk Trek and Anchondo head up the music in this genre.
+Bands like The 9's, Polydypsia, Artillery Funk, Video Ranger, Satchel Grande, Lucas Kellison and Assembled Soul, Sarah Benck and the Robbers, Funk Trek, Slang 5 and Anchondo head up the music in this genre.
 Popular bands of the past in this area include The Confidentials, Strange Pleasures, Electric Soul Method, The Kind, and The Jazzwholes.
 Drummer Victor Lewis was born in Omaha.